ashleymaeconard/TIMEOR/README.md

 Motivation
 ==========

+It's about time!
 [Click here](https://www.youtube.com/watch?v=bBodWvGPD6g&t=8s) for a quick video demonstration of the TIMEOR application, and [click here](https://www.youtube.com/watch?v=-BV9B3L1ymg) for a video guide through the tutorial below.

 Analyzing time series differential gene expression and other multi-omics data is computationally laborious and full of complex choices for the